Skip to main content

 New Hire Registration Process

-New hires are registered with tax and social security authorities through periodic tax filings.
+New hires are registered with tax and social security authorities through periodic payroll tax filings.

 Social Security Authority

-The registration of new hires and leavers with the Social Security Authority occurs automatically based on periodic tax reports.
+The registration of new hires and leavers with the social security system occurs through the payroll tax reporting process.

 Required Documents for New Hires